RSD Announces Plans to Reopen Secondary Schools

 Waha Siddiqui, senior, is the Editor in Chief of the Messenger for the 2020-2021 school year.
 Beside her involvement in student journalism at Marquette,...

-Ben Hughes, junior, is the Photography Editor and Online Publisher for the Messenger and MHSNews.
-This is his first full year on staff.
-In his free time...
+Ben Hughes, senior, is the Production Editor and Executive Producer for the Messenger and MHSNews.
+In his free time he plays golf, snowboards, skateboards,...